yumyo/Harmonious-Type-Scale/README.md

-# Welcome to your GPT Engineer project
+# An experimental project using GPT Engineer

 ## Project info